Skip to main content

 ✅ Yes

-New vacation year gives a new calculation basis for vacation and other vacation.
-For expats, a new contract and employment date often follow
+A new vacation year provides a new calculation basis for vacation and other vacation.
+For expats, a new contract and date of employment often follow

 The earning method determines when a policy change takes effect:

-• Vacation and supplementary balance (e.g. FF days, OK days, other vacation) monthly earning: applies from the 1st calendar day of the next month.
+• Vacation and supplementary balance (e.g. FF days, OK days, other vacation) monthly earning: takes effect from the 1st calendar day of the next month.

-• Vacation and supplementary balance (e.g. FF days, OK days, other vacation) annual earning: applies from the date the policy is changed.
+• Vacation and supplementary balance (e.g. FF days, OK days, other vacation) annual earning: takes effect from the date the policy is changed.

-• Standard hours: applies from the first calendar day after the change.
+• Standard hours: takes effect from the first calendar day after the change.
 For example, if the change is made on a Wednesday, it takes effect from Thursday.

 FAQ